Sydney-Informatics-Hub/tidbits/content/complex_python_dependencies.md

 all the other external dependencies that packages like `torch` depend on.
 `conda` also tries to handle installing compatible versions for these non-Python dependencies.

+Note that you only get these benefits of `conda` if you install packages from the conda repositories, because conda packages are different to the standard Python packages available on [PyPI](https://pypi.org/).
+If you use `conda` to create an environment but install via `pip` or a `requirements.txt`, you don't get `conda`'s pre-compiled binary packages.

 My personal tips for using `conda` in complex projects are:

 * Use an `enviroment.yml` file to record your dependencies